Caldwell Zoo: Breeding

 As a member of the AZA, the Caldwell Zoo participates in many breeding projects.
 Animals born at the zoo include reticulated giraffes, flamingoes, black rhinoceros, jaguars, giant anteaters, and many others.
 The zoo also participated in the first cheetah born through artificial insemination.
 African penguins are now being bred as well and will probably have young as soon as the currently owned penguins reach sexual maturity.

 Under one of these AZA breeding programs, the zoo had a litter of four lion cubs born in January 2014.
 It is the first time in 20 years that the zoo has had a litter of lion cubs.

-The future

-Plans for the future include expanding into the unused land surrounding the current zoo, with a new glass-enclosed aviary and improved habitats for animals.
-There will be several new animal additions accompanying these expansions, including a colony of meerkats.